Supply Chain Cyber Threats

 • Robust Policy Enforcement: Sepio’s suggests optimal policy practices tailored to the specific needs and context of the enterprise.
 Administrators can establish either stringent or detailed rules to control hardware access, supporting a zero trust approach.
 Upon detecting policy violations, Sepio automatically initiates mitigation procedures, preventing unauthorized hardware access instantly.

-Gain Control Over Your Supply Chain Cybersecurity Risks
+Gain Control Over Supply Chain Cyber Threats

-Managing supply chain cyber risks requires a proactive approach.
+Managing supply chain cyber threats requires a proactive approach.
 Sepio’s platform provides the visibility, control, and protection needed to secure your organization against supply chain cyber threats.
 Schedule a demo with a Sepio expert today to understand how to strengthen your asset risk management and protect your hardware supply chain effectively

 August 3rd, 2020